Betrayed (1954 film): Plot

 Betrayed is an espionage thriller set in the Nazi-occupied Netherlands during World War II, and revolves mostly around the Dutch resistance movement.

 Colonel Pieter Deventer (Clark Gable) is an intelligence agent of the exiled Dutch government, working to liberate his homeland from Nazi occupiers.
 He divides his time between secret missions in the Netherlands and trips to England to consult his superiors and a British general.
-Deventer is ordered to keep an eye on singer Fran Seelers (Lana Turner), who's suspected of collaborating with the Germans.
-Both Deventer and Seelers join the shadowy Dutch underground, making contact with a flamboyant resistance leader known as "The Scarf" (Victor Mature).
+Deventer is ordered to keep an eye on singer Carla Van Oven (Lana Turner), who is suspected of collaborating with the Germans.
+Both Deventer and Van Oven join the shadowy Dutch underground, making contact with a flamboyant resistance leader known as "The Scarf" (Victor Mature).

-As "Carla Van Oven", Seelers is assigned is to use her feminine charms to gain the confidence of Nazi officers and gather information.
-In one scene, resistance fighters burst into a lavish dinner party where Seelers is singing, and shoot Nazi officers.
+As "Fran Seelers", Van Oven is assigned is to use her feminine charms to gain the confidence of Nazi officers and gather information.
+In one scene, resistance fighters burst into a lavish dinner party where Van Oven is singing, and shoot Nazi officers.
 Within the next few weeks, however, a considerable number of underground operatives are captured and shot while carrying out ambushes and sabotage missions.
-It begins to look as though Deventer's suspicions about Seelers were correct, which weighs on his heart, because the two have fallen in love.
+It begins to look as though Deventer's suspicions about Van Oven were correct, which weighs on his heart, because the two have fallen in love.

 Ultimately, as Allied troops and the local resistance begin to turn the tide against the Nazis, "The Scarf" is revealed to be the real collaborator, and Deventer executes him.
-Seelers, who had loyally served the underground and almost been killed, turns up safe with British troops, and the two lovers are reunited.
+Van Oven, who had loyally served the underground and almost been killed, turns up safe with British troops, and the two lovers are reunited.